LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 3. In the upper-right corner of the interaction, click <img style="width:20px" src="img/ConvoBuilder/icon_settings.png"> (Settings icon).
 4. Select the **Advanced** tab, and specify the following:

     * **Agent Id**: Optional.
 Used for bot-to-human transfers only.
 Specify the ID of the human agent to which to transfer the conversation.
 (You can obtain the ID from the address bar when the user profile is displayed in Conversational Cloud.)
+For Messaging, specify the agent ID as `<account ID>.<agent ID>`.
+For Live Chat, specify just the `<agent ID>`.
 Transfer of the conversation to this agent ID only occurs if the agent is assigned to the skill ID that you specify and is available; otherwise, transfer to the skill ID occurs instead.

     * **Agent Skill ID**: Specify the ID of the skill to which to transfer the conversation.
 The skill is defined in Conversational Cloud.
 Here you can specify the ID using a bot context variable like `{$botContext.skillId}`, or you can enter a direct, numeric value.